peterkuma/ccbrowse/README.md

 in file system directories.
 Images are stored in SQLite databases sharded by hashing, and automatically resharded to maintain database files of a suitable size.
-This should allow the repository to grow to TBs of data and millions of tiles, as is necessitated by the vast amount of satellite recordings available.
+This should allow the repository to grow to terabytes of data and millions of tiles, as is necessitated by the vast amount of satellite recordings available.

 Other options of storage include filesystem storage, when each tile